yaraaldos/Diabetes-risk-prediction/README.md

 - Support early detection and timely medical intervention.

 ## Project Motivation
-Diabetes is a growing global health issue that often develops silently, making early detection crucial for preventing serious complications.
+Diabetes is a growing global health issue that often develops silently, making early detection crucial.
+We are motivated to explore this dataset both to understand diabetes risk factors and to develop our data mining skills.

 Working on this dataset is important for several reasons:

 - It allows the application of machine learning to predict individuals at risk of early-stage diabetes.